 All about Endometriosis

 FACTS: Endometriosis is a little-known but common disease that afflicts nearly 200 million people globally, perhaps 1 in 10 women.
-Endometriosis is a chronic inflammatory disease involving the growth of uterine tissue outside of the uterus.
+Endometriosis is a chronic inflammatory disease in which tissue similar to the tissue that normally lines the inside of the uterus grows outside the uterus.
 This endometrial-like tissue forms lesions that cause inflammation and scarring.
 These lesions can be tiny or large cysts known as endometriomas.
 The resulting symptoms include pain, constipation, organ dysfunction and, in some cases, infertility.
 Pain can be in the pelvis, back or legs and occur during urination or sex.
 A compromised quality of life is common.
 Many women struggle in silence, perhaps not even knowing they have it.
 The actresses Marilyn Monroe, Susan Sarandon and Whoopi Goldberg are some of the famous sufferers of endometriosis.